evgenygrobov/Churn_Detector/README.md

 ---

 We know that class labels are imbalanced with the ratio 1:4.
-I need to set optimal decision boundary to keep RF from missclassifying labels.
+I need to set optimal decision threshold to keep RF from missclassifying labels.
-I can set the new deciaion with the RF roba_predict() method.
+I can set the new decision threshold with the RF roba_predict() method.

 ![](https://github.com/evgenygrobov/Customer-churn-prediction/blob/main/images/MatrixAfter.png)